AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

 # security

-This section concerns application security, authentication and groups
+This section concerns application security, authentication, and groups.

 ## **disabled**

 - **Type:** Boolean
 - **Default value:** false
-- **Description:** If value is `false`, user identification is required when launching the app
+- **Description:** If the value is `false`, user identification is required when launching the app.

 ## **jwt**